Express – Angle End PostView ItemExpress Cable Railing System solution for starting or ending a run on an angle.

 Step 1: Determine what posts you need

 Posts are the backbone of your cable railing system.
 They’re sleek, unobtrusive, and provide mounting strength.
-All posts are manufactured from aluminum and finished black with our best-in-class powder coating process.
+All posts are manufactured from aluminum and finished matte black with our best-in-class powder coating process.

 Types of Posts: